solarslurpi/GrowBuddies/docs/getting_started.md

 When adjusting the vpd to the ideal value, the temperature or the humidity could be adjusted.  growBuddy adjusts the humidity but NOT the temperature.

-[vaporBuddy](vaporbuddy) and vpdBuddy work together to adjust the humidity level within  a grow tent.
+[mistBuddy](mistBuddy) and vpdBuddy work together to adjust the humidity level within  a grow tent.
 Once these Buddies are built, move on to build [VPD Buddy](vpdbuddy).